AkshayVarma29/Power-Programmer/README.md

 - * (asterisk) which matches zero or more of the preceding element That is, implement a function that takes in a valid regular expression pattern and a string s and returns whether or not the string matches the regular expression.
 Note: The input pattern is guaranteed not to have consecutive asterisks.

+### 11. Special Product List (Medium)
+Given a list of integers nums, return a new list such that each element at index i of the new list is the product of all the numbers in the original list except the one at i.
+Do this without using division.